Menu

 Tooth Sensitivity After Dental Work

 Experiencing tooth sensitivity after dental work is relatively common.
 Some procedures, such as fillings or dental crowns, may cause temporary inflammation of the pulp or the tooth’s nerve, leading to sensitivity.
+You might find yourself questioning, why my teeth suddenly hurt, following a dental procedure, but this discomfort usually diminishes as the tooth heals.

 The degree of sensitivity varies from person to person and depends on the complexity of the dental work performed.
 In most cases, the discomfort should diminish as the tooth heals.
 However, if the sensitivity persists or becomes severe, it may indicate an underlying issue that requires immediate attention from your dentist.
 Your dentist can evaluate the area and recommend appropriate measures to alleviate the sensitivity and ensure proper healing.